Last Updated on November 3, 2020

-Tula is a major archaeological site located 45 mi.
-(75 km.) north of Mexico City in the present-day town of Tula de Allende in Hidalgo State.
-Getting from Mexico City to the ancient site of Tula can be done easily and independently.
-You may even have Tula all to yourself as you explore this former Toltec capital is refreshingly free of crowds and touts and is definitely worth a look.
+Tula is a major archaeological site located 75 km (45 miles) north of Mexico City in the town of Tula de Allende, in Hidalgo State.
+Getting from Mexico City to Tula is easily done independently.
+This former Toltec capital is refreshingly free of crowds and touts and is definitely worth a look.

-Getting a bus from Mexico City to the ruins of Tula is simple and straightforward: from Mexico City’s Terminal Norte bus station Ovnibus runs 1st class buses to Tula de Allende (1.5 hrs.) every 40 minutes or so (119 pesos – 139 pesos).
-Also, AVM runs 2nd class buses for slightly less money (2 hrs.) every 15 minutes or so.
-To get to Terminal Norte bus station, take Metro Linea 5 (yellow line) to the Autobuses del Norte stop.
+Getting a bus from Mexico City to the ruins of Tula is simple and straightforward: from Mexico City’s Terminal Norte bus station, Ovnibus runs 1st class buses to Tula de Allende (1.5 hrs.) about once an hour for about 150 pesos each way.
+Also, AVM runs 2nd class buses for slightly less money (2 hrs.) every 15 minutes or so for 130 pesos.
+To get to Terminal Norte bus station take Metro Line 5 (yellow line) to Autobuses del Norte.

-The bus station in Tula de Allende is 3 blocks from the cathedral – the center of town – along Av.
-Manuel Rojo del Rio.
-From the zocalo, it is a 20 minute walk north to the ruins.
-Walk up Avenida Quetzalcoatl to a bridge and up a slight hill to the site entrance.
-Alternatively you can take a cab from the bus station in Tula.
-Expect to pay about 40 pesos for a ride to the site entrance.
+From Tula’s bus station turn right, then left 2 blocks on Avenida Manuel Rojo del Rio to the town center.
+From the center it’s a 20-minute walk north to the ruins; walk north up Avenida 5 de Mayo to a bridge, then right and uphill to the site entrance.
+Alternatively, take a cab from the bus station in Tula.
+Expect to pay 40 pesos for a ride to the site entrance.

-Tula de Allende is a typical work-a-day town not really trying to impress anyone – and succeeding at it.
-That said, it is pleasant enough and the ruins are definitely worth the trip.
-If walking to the ruins, snacks and drinks are available along the way.
-The bus ride to Tula de Allende and the archaeological site do make a pleasant day trip from Mexico City and are a welcome respite from the crowds you will find at Teotihuacan.
+Tula de Allende is a typical work-a-day town not trying to impress anyone – and succeeding at it.
+That said, it’s a pleasant enough place and the ruins are definitely worth the trip.
+The bus ride to Tula de Allende alone makes for a pleasant day trip from Mexico City.

 About Ancient Tula

-For reasons unknown, Tula Chico was abandoned and Tula Grande consumed it over time.
-This grew in size to perhaps 5.4 mi² (14km²) with an estimated population of about 60,000.
-Just as impressive as the bulk of the city proper was the central plaza, which held 100,000 people – testament to the regional importance of this place.
-The economic base of the Toltec capital centered around mining and crafting of obsidian as well as agriculture.
+For reasons unknown, people abandoned Tula Chico and Tula Grande consumed this location over time.
+This grew in size to perhaps 14km² (5.4 mi²) with a population of about 60,000.
+The central plaza alone held 100,000 people and testifies to the regional importance of this place.
+The economic base of Tula centered around the mining and crafting of obsidian and agriculture.

-The once great Toltec capital was in ruin when the Aztec capital of Tenochtitlan was thriving and venerated in their myths for its relation to the all-mighty serpent-god Quetzalcoatl.
-The city fell about 1150 as a result environmental and social factors.
-Evidence strongly suggests Tula was abandoned, and the ceremonial center finally razed, during a fitfully drawn-out 30-year period.
+The once great Toltec capital was in ruin as the Aztec capital of Tenochtitlan thrived.
+Still, Tula was venerated in their myths because of it’s relation to the all-mighty serpent-god Quetzalcoatl.
+The city fell about 1150 because of environmental and social factors.
+Evidence strongly suggests people abandoned Tula and razed the ceremonial center during a fitfully drawn-out 30-year period.

-There is a small museum on site displaying ceramics, jewelry, metalwork and stone figures from ancient civilizations throughout Mexico.
-The admission price to the site includes entry to the museum and all signs are in Spanish and English.
-Allow a half hour for the museum.
-See the ruins of Tula in about 2 hours.
+A small on-site museum displays ceramics, jewelry, metalwork and stone figures from ancient civilizations throughout Mexico.
+Your admission includes entry to the museum and all signs are in Spanish and English.
+Allow 30 minutes for the museum and about 2 hours for the ruins.

-Thankfully, this site is free of vendors and touts and you are free to simply enjoy the ruins.
-The lack of visitors also adds to the pleasantness of visiting Tula.
-Informative signs, in Spanish and English, are throughout the site and will help you understand aspects of the architecture found here.
+Thankfully, Tula is free of vendors and touts, allowing you to simply enjoy the ruins.
+The lack of visitors also adds to the pleasantness of this site.
+Informative signs throughout the site help you understand aspects of the architecture here.

-The site of Tula is most noteworthy for the 15 ft. high basalt figures carved in the likeness of Toltec warriors.
-Found atop Pyramid B, also known as the Pyramid of the Quetzalcoatl, these Atlantean figures still hold sentry above the site.
-Atlantean figures – support pillars sculpted in the form of a man, in this case 4 soldiers decked out with armor and weaponry – are quite rare in Mexico.
-The four rather plain pillars behind these once supported a roof atop the pyramid along with the 4 Atlantean figures.
+The site of Tula is most noteworthy for 15-foot tall basalt figures carved in the likeness of Toltec warriors.
+Found atop Pyramid B, known as the Pyramid of the Quetzalcoatl, these Atlantean figures still hold sentry above the site.

-Plenty of rather macabre looking carvings decorated this ancient city, most noteworthy along the north wall of Pyramid B. Scenes such as snakes devouring skeletons, eagles eating hearts and ritual torture are along this wall.
+Plenty of macabre-looking carvings decorated this ancient city, mostly along the north wall of Pyramid B. Scenes such as snakes devouring skeletons, eagles eating hearts and ritual torture decorate this wall.
 As with many ancient civilizations in Mexico, Tulans were fond of the ballgame and 2 ball courts are found on-site.

 Mexico is noteworthy because of her past civilizations and the vast cities they built.
 We are fortunate to be able to understand their world-view due to the variety of legacies they left behind.
 Their accomplishments amaze us today and continue to mystify experts.
-The Aztecs, who left quite a prolific ancient legacy of their own in Mexico City and beyond, were only one such civilization.
+The Aztecs, who left a prolific ancient legacy in Mexico City and beyond, were only one such civilization.

-The city of Tula de Allende and all the services it provides, plus it’s proximity to the ruins, make this a much more easy site to visit from Mexico City than Teotihuacan independently and provides for a much more pleasant experience all around.
-While the site of Tula cannot compare to the size and significance of Teotihuacan it does deserve a look from tourists.
-Check it out!
+The city of Tula de Allende and it’s proximity to the ruins make this an easier site to visit than Teotihuacan independently and provides a more pleasant experience all around.
+Of course, Tula cannot compare to the size and significance of Teotihuacan but it deserves a look – check it out!